ReactiveHTML/rimmel/docs/index.md

 <br>

 ### A simple drag'n'drop mixin 🐭
-A simple use case for mixins is drag'n'drop, in the form of an isolated, reusable piece of functionality.
+A perfect use case for mixins is drag'n'drop, in the form of an isolated, reusable piece of functionality.

 <img src="docs/assets/how-rimmel-works-7.png" alt="Rimmel Sources and Sinks" style="max-height: 100vh;">